Friday, January 18th, 2008...6:13 am

 13″ Flour Tortilla, rice, black beans, shredded spicy beef, tomato salsa, hot red tomatillo salsa, cheese, sour cream, guacamole, romaine lettuce, chips, side of guacamole side of hot red tomatillo salsa

-According to the calculator that bad boy clocked in at 2141 calories with 103g of fat and a shocking 5,094mg of sodium.
+According to the calorie counter that bad boy clocked in at 2141 calories with 103g of fat and a shocking 5,094mg of sodium.
 (I’m not turning into a sodium nut, I’m really not.
 Just been writing about it lately!).
 That’s obscene.
 Glad I stopped eating those!

 Here is the Burrito Bol I have been eating lately: